 We aim to meet our Treaty obligations.
 We are working to build a stronger relationship with Māori.
 We do this through the way we work during this process and after it.

-Strategic governance of the Crown response is provided by a Sponsoring Group made up of the Chief Executives from:
+Strategic governance of the Crown response is provided by a Chief Executives Group chaired by Deputy Public Services Commissioner Rebecca Kitteridge.

 The Lead Coordination Minister for the Government’s Response to the Royal Commission’s Report into Historical Abuse in State Care and in the Care of Faith-based Institutions is Hon Minister Erica Stanford.